TESLA COILS |

 massive burns to chest of Tesla worker

-"sensitive brush tube" of 1892 a prodigious source of x-rays
+"sensitive brush tube" of 1892 a prodigious source of x-rays, same problem with most carbon-button lamps.

 Wrong.
-In his 1892 UK lecture to the Royal Society Tesla describes cathode-ray glass fluorescence and the process of ion-pumping to pressures below glow-discharge threshold.
+In his 1892 UK lecture to the Royal Society Tesla describes cathode-ray glass fluorescence and the (accidental, unrecognized) process of ion-pumping to pressures below glow-discharge threshold.
 His "sensitive brush" tube as well as some of his carbon-button lamps should have been prodigious sources of soft x-rays.
-Like Roentgen, he could easily have unexpectedly encountered fluorescing screens and fogged film plates.
-But all this would have started some time before 1892, years before Roentgen.
+Like Roentgen, Tesla could easily have unexpectedly encountered fluorescing screens and fogged film plates.
+Apparently his NYC lab was full of large film plates stacked on edge along the walls, since he was experimenting with photographers with artificial lighting.
+But all this could have started some time before 1892, years before Roentgen.

-A huge VandeGraaff DC generator with a fluid pump replacing the physical belt, and a water-jet cutter using electrically-accelerated micro droplets of tungsten or mercury.
+A huge VandeGraaff DC generator with a fluid pump replacing the physical belt, powering a weapon based on a sort of water-jet cutter using electrically-accelerated micro-droplets of tungsten or mercury.

 1. A 10 megaton blast, or about 40 billion megajoules, would require broadcasting radio energy at a level of 10 megawatts for 130 years (that is, if the process was 100% efficient, longer if not.)
 In other words, the power-grid connected to Wardenclyffe can't produce megaton-scale explosions.